Yoctol/bottender/docs/channel-line-liff.md

 };
 ```

-Now, you could execute `yarn dev` or `npm run dev` to start the server, and you will have a LINE Bot with a simple LIFF page.
+Now, you could execute `yarn dev` or `npm run dev` to start the server, and you have a LINE Bot with a simple LIFF page.